stephenjohnlimb/gradlekafka/README.md

 ## Creating a helm chart and exposing values for application.properties

-So the Spring-Boot Kafka application now does read some configuration from the [application.properties](src/main/resources/application.properties) file.
+So the Spring-Boot Kafka application now reads some configuration from the [application.properties](src/main/resources/application.properties) file.
 But DevOps guys aren't going squirrel around inside the jar to alter that!

-What we need to do is make the most of where Spring-Boot pick up the application.properties from;
-it is aware that is might need to just look on the file system first and use those values.
+What we need to do is make the most of where Spring-Boot pick up the [application.properties](src/main/resources/application.properties) from; it is aware that is might need to just look on the file system first and use those values.

 So we can make the most of the Kubernetes `configMap` and map a volume in so that it looks like an application.properties file on the file system.

 Now if we use **helm** we can create a template and then push those values into the `configMap` which will look like a file!

+**So this is an important point; developers need to meet the DevOps deployers 'half-way'.**
+What I mean by this is, we have to both develop the application, and it's configurability; but we need to deliver that configurability in a standard way.
+This has to be ready for deployment.

 ### Create a helm chart
 Make a directory in this repo called `src\main\helm` then `cd src\main\helm` and